Canadian Pacific asks Kansas City to reject rival offer, reaffirms takeover plan

+BusinessCanadian Pacific asks Kansas City to reject rival offer, reaffirms takeover plan

-(Reuters) -Canadian Pacific Railway Ltd on Thursday reiterated its commitment to buy Kansas City Southern and asked the U.S. railroad operator to reject rival Canadian National Railway’s takeover offer.
+Canadian Pacific Railway Ltd (CP.TO) on Thursday reiterated its commitment to buy Kansas City Southern (KSU.N) and asked the U.S. railroad operator to reject rival Canadian National Railway's (CNR.TO) takeover offer.

 Kansas City last week accepted Canadian National's $33.6 billion bid, upending a prior $29 billion deal with Canadian Pacific, which has until the end of Thursday to raise its offer.